GochoMugo/msu/docs/installation.md

 ## custom setup:

 Installation has been made simple by using environment variables.
-To change the directory to put the library in, say `/usr/lib/`, you use the `LIB` variable.
+To change the directory to put the library in, say `/usr/lib/`, you use the `${LIB}` variable.

-To change the directory to put the executable in, say `/usr/bin/`, you use the `BIN` variable.
+To change the directory to put the executable in, say `/usr/bin/`, you use the `${BIN}` variable.

 By default, the latest build of `msu` is downloaded and installed.
 To install a specific build version, use the `${BUILD}` variable, say `9482e161c974bc0cebf823fc0fe8a3caed14a8a0`.
 This is useful for debugging purposes and rollbacks.